Ski resorts that allow snowboarding, the history of snowboarding...

-snowboarders versus skiers.
+snowboarders versus skiers, though snowboarding is on the decline.
 Snowboarding is welcome at all but three US ski

 Valley in Utah, Mad River Glen in Vermont.
 These three ski resorts have